4 Things You Should Never Say to Your Teen

 But as James Lehman said, “I don’t like to think about parenting in terms of ‘good’ or ‘bad.’
 It’s more helpful to talk about effective parenting versus ineffective parenting.”
 The good news is that parents can always learn how to be more effective.

-In all of our articles in Empowering Parents, and in our parenting programs and on the 1-on-1 Coaching, we operate on that same “effective parenting” principle.
+In all of our articles in Empowering Parents, and in our parenting programs and parent coaching, we operate on that same “effective parenting” principle.
 If you’re sitting there thinking, “My kids don’t really seem to listen to me; they just tune me out,” or if you’re even wondering if your parenting style is working very well at all, start by asking yourself, “Is what I’m doing with my family effective?
 Is the way I communicate working?
 And am I getting the results I want with my kids?”

 I also want to stress that if you recognize yourself in any of the following scenarios, don’t worry.
 It’s never too late to change, and to start finding more effective ways to help your family learn and grow.